Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

-However, the direct application of conventional, fixed-parameter FTN strategies to LEO links proves to be suboptimal due to the highly dynamic nature of the satellite pass.
-As an LEO satellite traverses its orbit from the horizon to the zenith and back to the horizon, the link geometry and channel conditions fluctuate drastically \cite{ref10}.
-At low elevation angles, the link suffers from severe path loss, atmospheric attenuation, and shadowing, resulting in a low SNR regime.
-In this scenario, a static, aggressive FTN compression factor would exacerbate ISI beyond the decoder's capability, causing link outages.
-Conversely, at high elevation angles, the channel effectively becomes a Line-of-Sight (LOS) link with high SNR.
-Here, a conservative compression factor fails to fully exploit the superior channel conditions, leading to a waste of valuable spectral resources.
-Consequently, a ``one-size-fits-all'' FTN approach is ill-suited for NTN.
-To fully unleash the potential of next-generation satellite networks, a flexible FTN (FFTN) strategy that is adaptively tailored to the time-varying LEO environment is essential.
+However, the direct application of fixed-parameter FTN strategies to LEO links is suboptimal due to the dynamic characteristics of satellite trajectories.
+As an LEO satellite traverses its orbit from the horizon to the zenith and back, the link geometry and channel conditions experience significant variations \cite{ref11}.
+At low elevation angles, the communication link is subject to severe path loss, atmospheric attenuation, and shadowing, resulting in a low signal-to-noise ratio (SNR) regime.
+In such scenarios, a static and aggressive FTN compression factor introduces severe inter-symbol interference (ISI) that exceeds the equalization capabilities of the receiver, leading to link outages.
+Conversely, at high elevation angles, the channel is typically dominated by a strong line-of-sight (LoS) component, yielding a high SNR.
+Under these favorable conditions, a conservative compression factor fails to fully utilize the available channel capacity, causing spectral inefficiency.
+Consequently, a static FTN configuration is inadequate for non-terrestrial networks (NTN).
+To optimize transmission performance, a flexible FTN (FFTN) strategy that adaptively adjusts the time-domain compression factor to the time-varying LEO environment is required.